 Get advice from a health worker or doctor who is experienced with the problems of HIV.
-People who are taking anti-retroviral medicines (ARVs) tend not to get this kind of cancer.
+People who are taking antiretroviral medicines (ARVs) tend not to get this kind of cancer.
 And starting treatment with ARVs can keep it from getting worse.
-Sometimes very strong anticancer medicines are used.
+Sometimes very strong anti-cancer medicines are used.
 Also, some medicines for treatment of varicose veins can be helpful.
+See page 125.